Passionflower

 Is passionflower the same as passion fruit?

-They come from related plants within the Passiflora genus, but the terms refer to different use contexts.
-“Passionflower” in wellness and herbal discussions typically refers to preparations made from the aerial parts of Passiflora incarnata or related species.
-Passion fruit, by contrast, is the edible fruit of species like P. edulis, consumed primarily as a food.
-The two overlap botanically but diverge significantly in preparation and intended context.
+No. They come from related plants in the Passiflora genus but refer to different things.
+"Passionflower" in herbal contexts means preparations made from the above-ground parts (leaves, stems, and flowers) of Passiflora incarnata or related species.
+Passion fruit is the edible fruit of species such as P. edulis, eaten as a food.
+The two overlap botanically but diverge in preparation and use.

-No. The term “natural” describes origin, not safety.
-Plant-derived products can cause side effects, interact with medications, and vary in potency depending on preparation.
-Assuming safety based on natural origin alone is a common misconception that does not hold up under scrutiny.
+No. "Natural" describes origin, not safety.
+Plant-derived products can cause side effects, interact with medications, and vary in potency depending on species and preparation.
+Assuming safety from natural origin alone is a common misconception that does not hold up under scrutiny.